dipsonpaul/pos/README.md

 - Location permissions for attendance tracking
 - Internet permission for Firebase sync

-### iOS
-- Location permissions (When In Use)
-- Network access for Firebase sync

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

 For support and questions, please open an issue in the repository.